Vaginitis (yeast infection, BV, trich)

 Vaginitis is an inflammation, infection, or change in normal flora (good bacteria) of the vagina and the vulva that may cause pain, itching, and discharge.
 Vaginitis is very common.
 Three types of vaginitis occur most frequently:

-All women normally have vaginal discharge.
+All people with vaginas normally have vaginal discharge.
 It will usually look transparent or cloudy-white and somewhat filmy.
 When it dries on clothing it is yellowish.
 Generally, the discharge has little odor and causes no irritation.
 Normal vaginal discharge is made of mucus secretions from the cervix and vagina plus discarded vaginal cells.

-The amount of discharge varies according to the time of a woman’s menstrual cycle, medications, diet, stress and her state of sexual arousal.
+The amount of discharge varies according to the time of a person's menstrual cycle, medications, diet, stress, and state of sexual arousal.

 If the delicate balance in the vagina is upset, organisms normally present in the vagina can multiply at a higher rate than normal.
 Also, the imbalance may make the vagina more susceptible to “invader” organisms which would normally be controlled as they entered the vagina.
 The organisms (bacteria, fungi or protozoa) create waste products which can irritate tissue, cause a change in discharge, an unpleasant odor, itching, burning, redness, painful sex or urination, spotting, and/or swelling.
 If you have these symptoms, you should have an exam to see if you need treatment.

-Is caused by an overgrowth of vaginal bacteria from a change in the normal acid environment of the vagina.
+Is caused by an overgrowth of vaginal bacteria from a change in the normal acidic environment of the vagina.
 This infection may occur spontaneously or be related to sexual activity.
-Things that can upset the balance of natural bacteria can include having a new sexual partner, male ejaculate in vagina, multiple partners or hygienic products.
+Things that can upset the balance of natural bacteria can include having a new sexual partner, male ejaculate in the vagina, having multiple partners, or hygienic products.
 The discharge may be thick or watery and may have an unpleasant odor, often more noticeable after intercourse.
-Some women note pain or burning with intercourse or urination but rarely have itching or redness.
+Some people note pain or burning with intercourse or urination but rarely have itching or redness.
 Some do not report symptoms at all.
 There are different treatments now available, including oral or vaginal medications.
-Treatment of male sex partners is not recommended because it has not been beneficial in preventing the recurrence of BV.
+Treatment of male sex partners (partners who make sperm) is not recommended because it has not been beneficial in preventing the recurrence of BV.
 Using condoms with each sex act may prevent future infections.
-Women with female sexual partners who have BV are at risk due to vaginal fluid transmission.
+People with sexual partners with vaginas who have BV are at risk due to vaginal fluid transmission.

 This fungal organism is normally present, in small and harmless quantities, in the mouth, digestive tract, and vagina.
-When the balance in the vagina is upset (sometimes from taking antibiotics recently) and yeast overgrows, you may notice symptoms: itching, burning, redness or swelling around the vaginal opening.
+When the balance in the vagina is upset yeast may overgrow.
+Things that can upset the vaginal balance include recently taking antibiotics, increased estrogen levels (with pregnancy), having diabetes, or being on a medication that suppresses your immune system.
+Symptoms of a yeast infection can include: itching, burning, redness, or swelling around the vaginal opening.
 Discharge is usually white and thick or clumpy.
 Yeast infections are not usually sexually transmitted.